danchoi/kindlefodder/README.md

 ![screen](https://github.com/danchoi/docs_on_kindle/raw/master/screenshots/toc-sm.gif)
 ![screen](https://github.com/danchoi/docs_on_kindle/raw/master/screenshots/article-sm.gif)

-You can downloaded the generated Heroku documentation ebook and transfer it to your Kindle via USB:
+You can download the generated Heroku documentation ebook and transfer it to your Kindle via USB:

 [Download Heroku Guide for Kindle][mobi]